 Michal Herzog, Israel’s First Lady, using Israeli Sign Language (ISL) during the Holocaust Remembrance ceremony at Yad Vashem in Israel.

-This initiative highlights the importance and the impact that making sign language mainstream can have on the deaf or hard of hearing community and invites world leaders to follow.
+This initiative highlights the importance and impact that making sign language mainstream can have on the deaf or hard of hearing community and invites world leaders to follow.

 4 Ways Global Leaders Can Promote Sign Language